ohmyzsh/ohmyzsh/plugins/aws/README.md

 This plugin provides completion to set the AWS_PROFILE environment variable, as well as a function to get the current value of it.

-To use it add `aws` to th e plugins array in your zshrc file.
+To use it, add `aws` to the plugins array in your zshrc file.

 ```zsh
 plugins=(... aws)